 A good source of references and materials can be a lighthouse of your FX trading.
 And if the broker itself provides these resources how awesome it will be, isn’t it?

 Yah, to help one’s journey to forex trading, most of the good brokers provide these basic resources:

-- Learning Material: For beginners, most of the good brokers provides learning books & videos, practice materials, lectures, etc. Additionally, they also arrange webinar, online courses, etc. regularly.
+- Learning Material: For beginners, most of the good brokers provide learning books & videos, practice materials, lectures, etc. Additionally, they also arrange webinars, online courses, etc. regularly.

 - Demo Account: Theoretical learning is not enough to start your trading.
 That’s why good brokers also allow traders to open a demo account with demo currency.
 And using that accounts you can enter the real market, although your buy/sell will not be counted really.
 But you can see the output of your strategies directly from that account.
 So, if you are a beginner, then leave the broker doesn’t offer a demo account.

 - Latest News & Statistics: Passing the beginner level doesn’t mean you’ve learned everything.
 Rather it means you are just ready to trade.
 And to be a successful trader, you need to keep yourself updated till your last breathe.
 And good brokers will take this responsibility & keep yourself updated by giving latest news & statistics of the FX market by their website or newsletter.

 Whether a trader is a beginner or expert, he/she always needs relevant supports from his/her broker.
 At the beginning stage, sometimes traders don’t even know how to buy or sell.
 In these cases, a strong support team can always guide you by giving relevant tools, references constantly until you can do trade on your own.

 And after gaining some skills on the market, you need to maintain 24/7 keep in touch with your broker.
 So if they don’t have a strong & live support team, you may miss valuable trades.
 That’s why check a broker’s quality of support before relying on them.